 Once all those are disconnected, you will now need to tilt the unit in the opposite direction, make sure you have enough room to see clearly under the machine and rest it on the wall in a stable position.
 The location of the belt is under the washer, it is connected to the pump pulley, motor pulley and the transmission pulley.
 To get the belt off simply pull the motor towards you, do not worry, the motor does have a little slack built in, once you do that the belt should come right off.
 Now get the new drive belt, to install this one, you should center the motor in the middle of the washing machine, do this by making use of the spring tension of the motor.
 Next, you can put the new belt on to all of the 3 different pulleys, then stand the machine back into an upright position, connect back your hoses, get the power back on and the job is now complete.
 For more tips on fixing your washer visit.

 Our Appliance Services Are Available in These Areas in Broward County:

-Washer Repair Coral Springs FL, North Lauderdale, Parkland, Lauderhill, Appliance Repair Services Deerfield Beach, Tamarac, Washer and Dryer Repair in Plantation, Davie, Lauderdale Lakes, Fort Lauderdale, Cooper City FL Appliance Repair, Lighthouse Point, Hollywood, Weston, Dania, Washing Machine Repair Pembroke Pines FL, Margate, General Electric Appliance Repair Oakland Park, Miramar, Appliance Repair Service in Sunrise, Pompano Beach, Hallandale Beach
+Coral Springs FL, North Lauderdale, Parkland, Lauderhill, Washer and Dryer Repair, Tamarac, Plantation FL, Davie, Lauderdale Lakes, Fort Lauderdale, Cooper City FL Appliance Repair, Whirlpool Washer Repair Lighthouse Point Florida, Hollywood, Weston, Dania, Washing Machine Repair Pembroke Pines FL, Margate, General Electric Appliance Repair Oakland Park, Miramar, Appliance Repair Service in Sunrise, LG Dryer Repair Technician, Hallandale Beach